triton-inference-server/python_backend/README.md

 ## Usage

-The goal of Python backend is to let you serve models written in Python by Triton Inference Server without having to write any
-C++ code.
  In order to use the Python backend, you need to create a Python file that has a structure similar to below:

 ```python
 import triton_python_backend_utils as pb_utils